Skip to content

 import asyncio

-from pydoll.browser.chrome import Chrome
+from pydoll.browser.chromium import Chrome

-from pydoll.events.network import NetworkEvents
+from pydoll.protocol.page.events import PageEvent

 async def event_monitoring_example():